lucashmorais/CheckAttendance/README.md

 disabling your browser security measures.
 We recommend you test our app using Genymotion instead.

-To build the Emulator deploy version of our app, make sure that Genymotion is up and your emulator device is already running.
-Then, go to the `ionic` directory and run:
+To build and deploy our app for android and run it on Genymotion, make sure that Genymotion is up and your emulator device is already running.
+You will also need to install the android-sdk and the android-platform for API Level 25.

+With all the dependencies installed and your Genymotion device running, go to the `ionic` directory and run:

     $ ./build_and_deploy.sh